JoAnna Garcia Swisher: Career

+Business ventures

+On May 9, 2022, she launched a home decor collection titled "Clover by Jo" for HSN.
+The line includes bedding, pillows, mirrors, lamps, lanterns and planters.

+During her career, she has graced the covers of numerous magazines such as Latina, Miami Living and Southern Livings first-ever digital issue, The Dream Homes Issue.
+In 2004, she appeared in a promotional campaign and television commercial for retailer Kmart.
+In October 2023, Garcia Swisher teamed up with McCormick for back-to-school social media ads and events.

 Personal life

 In 2008, García became engaged to Trace Ayala, the personal assistant and childhood friend of Justin Timberlake who co-founded the clothing company William Rast.

 In August 2009, People magazine reported that García was dating baseball player Nick Swisher.
 They became engaged in May 2010, and married on December 11, 2010, at the Breakers Hotel & Resort in Palm Beach, Florida.
 Bridesmaids for García included friends and fellow actresses Jamie-Lynn Sigler, Melissa Peterman, and Reba McEntire.
 Since her marriage, she has been credited as Joanna García Swisher.
 They have two daughters, one born in 2013 and the other in 2016.